thestickybullgod/HashVektor/LEGAL.md

 ---

 ## 5. Commercial Licensing
-HashVektor_v1.0 and later will be distributed under a paid, per-machine, lifetime commercial license.
+HashVektor v1.1 and later will be distributed under a paid, per-machine, lifetime commercial license.

 ---